devrelcollective/awesome-devrel/README.md

 * [Nextra](https://nextra.vercel.app/): Write docs with Markdown/MDX and Next.js

 ## API documentation
-* [swagger.io](https://swagger.io/): Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.
 * [stoplight.io](http://stoplight.io/): StopLight, providing engineering teams with the best way to document, test, and build web APIs
 * [openapis.org](https://www.openapis.org/): Open API Initiative
 * [Postman](https://www.postman.com/api-documentation-generator/): Use Postman's API documentation feature to generate beautiful, machine-readable documentation for your API and automatically keep it up to date.